caitp/clusterfuzz-tools/README.md

 The tools supports various tasks (e.g. reproduce a crash locally) needed by ClusterFuzz's users.

+It works on Linux and Mac.
+Follow the instructions on [Reproducing on Windows](https://chromium.googlesource.com/chromium/src/+/master/testing/libfuzzer/reproducing_on_windows.md) to reproduce a crash found by libFuzzer on Windows.

 Currently, it supports reproducing a crash locally.
 In the future, it will support uploading a fuzzer, tailing fuzzer log, and uploading a testcase.